jakesower/json-expressions/README.md

 ## Custom Expressions

-You can extend JSON Expressions with custom functionality:
+You can extend JSON Expressions with custom functionality.
+For comprehensive documentation on creating custom expressions, see [Custom Expressions Guide](docs/custom-expressions.md).

 ```javascript
 import { createExpressionEngine } from "json-expressions";